liuhhhing/urlshortener/README.md

   --countRange COUNT_RANGE
-                        Hyphen separated range, for example 1-100, if it is not defined it will be defaulted from 1 to sizeof(int) --mappingStoreFile MAPPING_STORE_FILE
+                        Hyphen separated range, for example 1-100, if it is not defined it will be defaulted from 1 to sizeof(int) --storageType STORAGE_TYPE
+                        The storage type, now it support "sqlite","file".
+If it is not specified it will be defaulted to sqlite --mappingStoreFile MAPPING_STORE_FILE
                         The file path that the mapping file saved to, if it is not defined it will be defaulted to be the current